 (7) Upon approval of its petition, the new chapter will be expected to pay a one-time charter fee of $75.00.

-ADDITIONAL INFORMATION: The Executive Secretary of Eta Sigma Phi will be pleased to answer any questions concerning the society or the formation of new chapters.
+ADDITIONAL INFORMATION: The Executive Secretary or the Megas/Megale Hyparchos will be happy to answer any questions concerning the society or the formation of new chapters.